adrs0049/adrs0049.github.io/_news/2024-06-02-cluster-preprint.md

 title: "New Preprint on Cell Cluster Instability"
 date: 2024-06-02
 category: "Research"
-excerpt: "We posted a pre-print exploring mechanisms for maintenance of robust cell clusters using local and nonlocal continuum models."
+excerpt: "How cells stay together; a mechanism for maintenance of a robust cluster explored by local and nonlocal continuum models."
 image: "paper-icon.png"
 link: "https://arxiv.org/abs/2406.02846"
 ---